TimPietrusky/fukkk.us/README.md

 2. [@fukkk_us](http://twitter.com/fukkk_us) shares these suggestions on Twitter
 3. The community favorites the best web creations / demos / experiments
 4. We curate a list of the top 25 at the end of each month
-5. And you enjoy only the caziest stuff of the interwebs inside your mailbox!
+5. And you enjoy only the craziest stuff of the interwebs inside your mailbox!

 ## FUKKK.us Tweet Template